Mollywhopper Crisis Management Kit, Ultimate First Aid Survival Trauma Backpack

 Whenever possible, wear gloves to protect yourself from blood and other bodily fluids.

 When an emergency occurs, make sure the tongue does not block the victim's airway and that the mouth is free of any secretions and foreign objects.
-It's important that the person is breathing freely.
-And if not, administer artificial respiration promptly.

-See that the victim has a pulse and good blood circulation as you check for signs of bleeding.
 Act fast if the victim is bleeding severely, swallowed poison, or his heart or breathing has stopped.
 Remember every second counts.

-It's vitally important not to move a person with serious neck or back injuries unless you must save him from further danger.
 If he has vomited and there is no danger that his neck is broken, turn him aside to prevent choking and keep him warm by covering him with blankets or coats.

-Have someone call for medical assistance while you apply first aid.
 The person who calls the doctor should explain the nature of the emergency and ask for advice on what should be done by the time the ambulance arrives.

 Be calm and give psychological support to the patient.

 Don't give fluids to an unconscious or semi-conscious person.
 Fluids may enter his windpipe and cause suffocation.
-Don't try to arouse an unconscious person by slapping or shaking.